-It's hard to imagine how poorly our engines would perform without being constantly lubricated.
-Your Ford Mustang II oil pump facilitates the distribution of the engine oil from the pan out to all the other moving engine parts.
+The longevity of our engines depends on how well they are cared for and lubricated.
+All of your engine's internal parts receive their oil through passages in the block, and it's under pressure created by your Ford Mustang II oil pump.
 It is typically driven be either the crankshaft or camshaft, and it uses the rotation to create the oil pressure necessary to lubricate your Ford Mustang II engine.
-On engines with mechanically timed ignition, the oil pump sits in the oil pan and is connected to the distributor.
-On engines with electronic ignition, the oil pump is usually found right at the front of the engine block.
+On older engines, the oil pump sits in the oil pan and is connected to the distributor.
+On engines with electronic ignition, the oil pump is mounted between the water pump and engine block.